FraGit555/Training_Repo/README.md

 # Training_Repo
 --MY-- first REPO
 In between these lines a good # is nice
-My FIRST edit to the repo readme FILE
+My FIRST edit to the (comment here) repOOOO readme FILE

 Some more lines here
 and here

+ADD THIS LINE AT LAST